-As an MR James fan, I usually pick up a good ghost story around Christmas, but this year a Stourport Library patron challenged me to try a murder mystery with an unholy twist. [ Thank you, Mrs. Talska]
+As an MR James fan, I usually pick up a good ghost story around Christmas, but this year a Stourport Library patron challenged me to try a murder mystery with an unholy twist. [ Thank you, Mrs Talska]

-that’s right we have 19 more adventures to come!
+That’s right, we have 19 more adventures to come!

 WHAT IS A TIDAL ISLAND?

 The Holy Island of Lindisfarne is linked to the mainland by a long causeway.
-The tide sweeps in from the North Sea twice each day and covers the road.
+The tide sweeps in from the North Sea twice daily and covers the road.
 Tide times and heights can be accurately predicted from the phases of the Moon.
 Severe weather can produce offsets, particularly with strong winds from the North and Northeast.
 The causeway crossing times are forecasted as ‘safe’ crossing times.
-Nevertheless, travelers should remain vigilant if crossing near the extremities, as you don’t want to go missing too.
+Nevertheless, travellers should remain vigilant if crossing near the extremities, as you don’t want to go missing too.